Ocean State Media: Technology

-WNPN transmits using a Nautel GV15 transmitter with 10,187 watts transmitter power output (TPO) to make 7,000 watts effective radiated power (ERP).
-A Shivley Labs 6016 four-panel antenna array is used; the antenna is fairly directional, with nulls to avoid prohibited interference to/from WQPH (89.3 FM) Shirley, Massachusetts, to the north-northwest, and to WPKT (89.1 FM) Norwich, Connecticut, to the west-southwest.
-An Omnia 9 FM/HD processor from The Telos Alliance is used to keep audio levels consistent.
-The station broadcasts in digital HD Radio, and the BBC World Service is transmitted on the HD2 of WNPN.
+WNPN transmitted using a Nautel GV15 transmitter with 10,187 watts transmitter power output (TPO) to make 7,000 watts effective radiated power (ERP).
+A Shivley Labs 6016 four-panel antenna array was used; the antenna was fairly directional, with nulls to avoid prohibited interference to/from WQPH (89.3 FM) Shirley, Massachusetts, to the north-northwest, and to WPKT (89.1 FM) Norwich, Connecticut, to the west-southwest.
+An Omnia 9 FM/HD processor from The Telos Alliance was used to keep audio levels consistent.
+The station broadcast in digital HD Radio, and the BBC World Service was transmitted on the HD2 of WNPN.
 A 67 kHz subcarrier is transmitted for the Massachusetts Radio Reading Service Audible Local Ledger.

 HD Radio

-WNPN broadcasts in HD Radio, simulcasting the analog signal on the HD1 channel.
+WPVD-FM and WNPN broadcast in HD Radio, simulcasting the analog signal on the HD1 channel.

-WNPN 89.3-HD2 has broadcast the BBC World Service since March 2020.
+WNPN 89.3-HD2 broadcast the BBC World Service starting in March 2020.

-WNPH, WNPE, WNPW, WPVD and W275DA do not broadcast in HD Radio.
+WNPH, WNPE, WNPW, WPVD and W275DA did not broadcast in HD Radio.

 From March 2013 until February 2018, MVYradio leased the HD2 multicast channel of WNPE to broadcast a modified content stream of WMVY (88.7 FM) on Martha's Vineyard, which could also be heard on W243AI (96.5 FM), a lower powered FM translator transmitting from the roof of Newport Hospital.
 Afterwards, WNPE discontinued the HD2 broadcast, but continued HD Radio operations for its main HD1 channel.

 Television

-Ocean State Media's television service is broadcast over WSBE-TV (channel 36) in Providence.
+Ocean State Media's television service is broadcast over WPVD-TV (channel 36) in Providence.